TissueMAPS/TissueMAPS/README.rst

 Jterator allows only very simplistic types of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).

-Example of a *.pipe.yml* YAML descriptor file:
+Example of a *.pipe.yaml* YAML descriptor file:

 .. code-block:: yaml

     description: An example project that does nothing.

-    lib: ''

     input: